DeepDive-project/deepdive/README.md

 .\desired_path_to_env\dd_env\Scripts\activate
 ```

-3) [Download DeepDive](https://github.com/DeepDive-project/deepdive/archive/refs/heads/main.zip) and store the unzipped `deepdive-main` e.g. in your application folder

-4) Install DeepDive in the virtual env (on Windows use `py` instead of `python`) after replacing `your_path` with the correct path to the `deepdive` directory:
+3) Install DeepDive in the virtual env (on Windows use `py` instead of `python`)

 ```
-python -m pip install --upgrade pip python -m pip install your_path/deepdive-main/.
+python -m pip install git+https://github.com/DeepDive-project/deepdive
 ```

 The DeepDive library can now be imported after starting a Python console using: